hda-technical/dancebooks/transcriptions/[188-, sc] James Scott Skinner, William Scott - MS 3088.md

 Gallopade or Singing Galop.

-By William Scott[^6].

-[^6]: The music for this dance and for the “Chimes of Dunkirk” may be had from mister Skinner.
+By William Scott[The music for this dance and for the “Chimes of Dunkirk” may be had from mister Skinner.].

 Music: Fifth figure of “Le pacha quadrilles”.